Savanna has two furbabies and enjoys sharing helpful tips along with her experiences as a dog mom.

 Possible Medical Issues

 If your pup is urinating around the house, make sure to rule out incontinence.
 Incontinence occurs when your pet can't hold their bladder—they may have small leaks on accident.
-If your dog is on any medications, make sure that it isn't the cause.
+If your dog is on any medications, make sure that they aren't the cause.
 Many medications can cause your pet to urinate more frequently.

 Possible Behavioral Issues